The world is changing at

 "Okay, Leonard, you win," Frank relented, yet knowing--because

-he knew Leonard--it wasn't a matter of true altruism.
+he knew Leonard--that it wasn't a matter of true altruism.
 "But

 first..." ... he stepped over to a nearby table to pick up something...

 "here, take this."
 Frank handed him a device that looked like a

 combination of a cell phone and a TV remote control.
-"You can communicate
+"You can

-time for detailed instructions on how to use it, but I think you'll be
+too.
+There's no time for detailed instructions on how to use it, but I

-after you type a message to me, and then look for my return message on the
+type a message to me, and then look for my return message on the

 screen.
-If you want to talk to me, just push this button and
+If you want to talk to me, just push this button and then speak

-audio receiver here, but you have to have the voice system set to 'On.'
+audio receiver here, but keep in mind that you have

 Leonard just chuckled as he held the thing, looking at it, thinking